pamellahani/sar/docs/design/messages/design_documentation.md

 - The blocking nature of the `receive()` method ensures thread safety during message retrieval.
 Multiple threads accessing the same queue will not cause race conditions because the method only returns when a complete message is ready.
 - The non-blocking `send()` method allows the sender to proceed immediately, providing better performance when handling multiple clients.

-This system ensures a smooth and efficient message-passing mechanism between the client and server using `Task`, `MessageBroker`, `QueueBroker`, `MessageQueue`, and `Channel` instances.
+This system ensures a smooth and efficient message-passing mechanism between the client and server using `Task`, `QueueBroker`, `QueueBroker`, `MessageQueue`, and `Channel` instances.